Max9414/RPSLS/README.md

 - __The Footer__

   - The footer section has a counter for both player and PC that increases with every victory.
-  - As a choice, I didn't make it reset on different games, I might add later on a button to start a new game, maybe pressing the title.

 ![Footer](assets/image/readmeimages/footer.png)

+- __The Header__

+  - The header section is used to reset the score on the footer if player wants to reset the score.

 - __Explanation section__